franco-dimiceli/franco-dimiceli/README.md

 ### Hi there 👋

+I am franco dimiceli and i am currently enrolled in nottingham college doing extended diploma IT course.
+I like programming becouse it lets me solve problems and let me be creative whith my solutions.
+In my spear time I like to some gameing and I reasearch computer compondents.
+In the future I would like to create and completemore programming projects, improve my programming skills, improve my outher skills and get new ones, educate myself further and eventually get to do a job that I enjoy.

+Skills:

 <!--
 **franco-dimiceli/franco-dimiceli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.